wit4401/wit4401/README.md

   *	 Solutions of first and second order equations and their applications: separable, exact, homogeneous, linear.
 Numerical and series solutions of ordinary and partial differential equations.

 <h2 align="center">Current and Planned Repositories</h2>
+* COSC 320: Advanced Data Structures and Algorithm Analysis
+  * Labs done for this course and project done
 * COSC 350: Systems Software
   * Labs, Projects, Midterm programming questions
 * COSC 370: Computer Networks